-S. No. Preceding financial year Balance Amount in Unspent CSR Account under sub- section (6) of section 135 (in Rs.) any fund sp Schedule ansferred to ecified under VII as per 35(6), if any Date of transfer Amount remaining to be spent in succeeding financial years (in Rs.)
+S. No. Preceding financial year Balance Amount in Unspent CSR Account under sub- section (6) of section 135 (in Rs.) reporting Financial Year any fund sp Schedule ansferred to ecified under VII as per 85(6), if any Date of transfer Amount remaining to be spent in succeeding financial years (in Rs.)
 Deficiency, if any NIL